KTHse/tinywebtex/README.md

 Tiny WebTex is as of this writing known to work on:

-Mac OS X Mountain Lion: Safari 6, Chrome 23, Firefox 16 and Opera 12.
+Mac OS X Mountain Lion: Chrome 23, Firefox 16, Opera 12 and Safari 6.

-Windows 7: Chrome 23, Firefox 16 and Internet Explorer 9.
+Windows 7: Chrome 23, Firefox 16, Internet Explorer 8 and 9.

 Linux Fedora 17: Chrome 23 and Firefox 16.